fengzhyuan/Front-end-Developer-Interview-Questions/README.md

 var foo = {n: 1};
 var bar = foo;
 foo.x = foo = {n: 2};
+/*
+foo.x = foo = {n: 2};

+Here foo refers to {n:1} object before assignment i.e. before the statement is executed.

+The statement can be re-written as foo.x = (foo = {n:2});

+In object terms the above statement can be re-written as {n:1}.x = ( {n:1} = {n:2} );

+Since assignment happens from right to left only.
+So here we just have to keep a check that foo is referring to which object before execution starts.

+On solving the R.H.S: foo = {n:2}; Now foo is referring to {n:2};

+Coming back on the problem we are left with:

+foo.x = foo;

+Now foo.x on L.H.S is still {n:1}.x whereas foo on R.H.S is {n:2}.

+So after this statement gets executed {n:1} will become { n:1, x:{n:2} } with bar still referring to it.
+Where as foo will now be referring to {n:2}.

+So on execution foo.x gives undefined as there is only 1 value in foo which is {n:2}.

+But if you will try executing bar.x it will give {n:2}.
+Or if you will just execute bar the result will be

+Object {n: 1, x: Object}
+*/
 ```

 *Question: What does the following code print?*